thatboyreegan/requirement-analysis/README.md

 - Users should have the ability to select or enter payment methods.
 - All the required fields must be validated on submission.
 - A user must be logged in or provide guest details to proceed to checkout.
-- Snsitive payment data must not be stored in the system.
+- Sensitive payment data must not be stored in the system.
 - Page has to be responsive and accessible on mobile devices, tablets and desktops.